 Clinical Validation – Prospective Studies

 The key driver of clinical validation in the long term will be the ability of AI ISVs to partner with healthcare providers to conduct prospective clinical studies to test the robustness of their solutions in real-world clinical settings.
 The results of the study will then need to be published in a respected peer-reviewed journal.
-Such studies are time-consuming and expensive as they require a large amount of de-identified, well labelled (clinically) data, and the clinical environment to run the study.
+Such studies are time-consuming and expensive as they require a large amount of de-identified, well-labeled (clinically) data, and the clinical environment to run the study.

 However, the benefits of this will far outweigh the initial investment, giving credibility to the solution and helping to win the trust of potential partners and customers.
 Although some companies have started to conduct such studies, to date very few have published results.
 Robust clinical validation is a strong differentiator for AI ISVs.
 The increased availability of peer-reviewed clinical validation of AI solutions will be a major catalyst for their uptake in clinical practice.